Fundraising for a cause with Coffee!

 https://www.justgiving.com/ and search ‘Fin James Tanzania’

-When Fin first started selling our coffee at Christmas fayres, little more than a month ago, the overall response was generally incredibly positive; there were one or two, however, who would pick up a bag and ask for the price and, when we responded that it was £7 a bag, put it straight back declaring they could buy a bag of coffee from Tesco for a fiver.
+When Fin first started selling our coffee at Christmas fayres, the overall response was generally incredibly positive; there were one or two, however, who would pick up a bag and ask for the price and, when we responded that it was £7 a bag, put it straight back declaring they could buy a bag of coffee from Tesco for a fiver.

 And that's true...